Behind the Hymn: There’s Power in the Blood

 The hymn was written in 1889 by Lewis Edgar Jones.

-Jones was attending a camp meeting at Mountain Lake Park, MD when he wrote his momst popular hymn.
+Jones was attending a camp meeting at Mountain Lake Park, MD when he wrote his most popular hymn.
+One can imagine it was a powerful time and experience as he basked in Jesus love and sacrifice.

 Lewis Jones was a graduate of the Moody Bible Institute and graduated in the same class as Billy Sunday.
 He would work for the YMCA.
 Over his career there, he held a variety of positions.
-His hobby was hymn writing.
-His best known is “There is Power in the Blood”.
+His hobby was hymn writing and his best known is “There is Power in the Blood”.

 The hymn first appeared in Songs of Praise and Victory and later, Gospel Praises both in 1899.